jmonlong/manu-vgsv/manuscript.md

 #### Toil-vg call

-A simple though very general variant caller has been implemented as vg call.
+A simple though very general variant caller has been implemented as `vg call`.
-Here it is used to genotype structural variants already present in the graph, but the same algorithm can also be used for smaller variants such as SNPS, as well as making de-novo calls.
+Here it is used to genotype structural variants already present in the graph, but the same algorithm can also be used for smaller variants such as SNPs, as well as making de-novo calls.
 The algorithm is as follows:

 1. The average read support for each node and edge, adjusted for mapping and base quality, is computed.
 The graph can optionally be augmented to include new variation from the reads.
-2. The graph is then decomposed into snarls.
-Briefly, a snarl is a subgraph defined by two end nodes, where cutting the graph at these nodes disconnects the snarl from the rest of the graph.  (todo: work on way to define this without getting into bidrected graphs, or is that a lost cause?).
+1. The graph is then decomposed into snarls.
+Briefly, a snarl is a subgraph defined by two end nodes, where cutting the graph at these nodes disconnects the snarl from the rest of the graph.  (todo: work on way to define this without getting into bidirected graphs, or is that a lost cause?).
 Snarls can be nested inside other snarls, and this nesting hierarchy forms a forest (todo: I don't think chains get used anywhere in vg call so we can ignore here).
-The snarl decomposition is a fundamental structure for identifying variants in a graph and are formally defined, along with an algorithm to identify them, in [@xJlNnKH2].
+The snarl decomposition is a fundamental structure for identifying variants in a graph and were formally defined by Paten et al.[@xJlNnKH2], along with an algorithm to identify them.
-3. Root-level snarls from the decomposition are considered independently and in parallel.
-Only snarls whose two ends lie on a reference (ie chromosome) path are considered as the VCF format used for ouptut requires reference positions.
+1. Root-level snarls from the decomposition are considered independently and in parallel.
+Only snarls whose two ends lie on a reference (i.e. chromosome) path are considered as the VCF format used for output requires reference positions.
 The following steps are performed on each root snarl.
-4. A set of paths between the snarls end nodes are computed. (todo, consult with Adam about writing up the RepresentativeTraversalFinder)
+    1. A set of paths between the snarls end nodes are computed. (todo, consult with Adam about writing up the RepresentativeTraversalFinder)
-5. The paths are ranked according to their average support.
+    1. The paths are ranked according to their average support.
-6. A genotype is determined using the relative support of the best traversals, as well as the background read depth.
+    1. A genotype is determined using the relative support of the best traversals, as well as the background read depth.
-7. The VCF variants are derived from the paths.
+    1. The VCF variants are derived from the paths.

 (todo: expand and clarify these last steps.  could leave them fairly brief here and go into detail in the supplement).

 Due to the high memory requirements of the current implementation of vg call, toil-vg call splits the input graph into 2.5Mb overlapping chunks along the reference path.
 Each chunk is called independently in parallel and the results are concatenated into the output VCF.

 #### Toil-vg sveval

 The variants are first normalized with `bcftools norm` to ensure consistent representation between called variants and baseline variants.
 We then implemented an overlap-based strategy to compare SVs and compute evaluation metrics (sveval R package: [https://github.com/jmonlong/sveval](https://github.com/jmonlong/sveval)).

-For deletions and inversions, the affected region in the reference genome is overlapped and matched between the two sets od SVs.
+For deletions and inversions, the affected regions in the reference genome are overlapped and matched between the two sets of SVs.
 First, we select pairs of SVs with at least 10% reciprocal overlap.
 Then for each variant we compute the proportion of its region that is covered by an overlapping variant in the other set.
-If this coverage proportion is higher than 80%, the variant is considered *covered*.
+If this coverage proportion is higher than 50%, the variant is considered *covered*.
-True positives are covered variants from the call set or the truth set.
+True positives are *covered* variants from the call set or the truth set.
-False positives are variants from the call set that are not covered.
+False positives are variants from the call set that are not *covered*.
-False negative are variants from the truth set that are not covered.
+False negative are variants from the truth set that are not *covered*.

-For insertions, we select pairs of insertions that are located no farther than XX bp from each other.
+For insertions, we select pairs of insertions that are located no farther than 20 bp from each other.
 We then align the inserted sequences using a Smith-Waterman alignment.
-Then for each insertion we compute the proportion of its inserted sequence that aligns a matched variant in the other set.
+For each insertion we compute the proportion of its inserted sequence that aligns a matched variant in the other set.
 As for deletions/inversions, this coverage proportion is used to annotate variants as true positives, false positives and false negatives.

 sveval accepts VCF files with symbolic or explicit representation of the SVs.
 If the explicit representation is used, multi-allelic variants are split and their sequences right-trimmed.
-When inversions are considered, the reverse-complement of the ALT sequence of variants larger than 10 bp is aligned with the REF sequence and classified as an inversion if more than 80% of the sequence aligns.
+When inversions are considered, the reverse-complement of the ALT sequence of variants larger than 10 bp is aligned to the REF sequence and classified as an inversion if more than 80% of the sequence aligns.

 We assess either the *calling* performance (absence/presence of a SV) or the *genotyping* performance.
-For the *calling* evaluation, both heterozygous and homozygous alternate SVs are compared using the approach described above.
+For the *calling* evaluation, both heterozygous and homozygous alternate SVs are compared jointly using the approach described above.
 To compute genotype-level metrics, the heterozygous and homozygous SVs are compared separately.
-Before splitting the variants by genotype, consecutive heterozygous variants are first stitched together if located at less that 20 bp from each other, and then merged into homozygous variants if their reciprocal overlap is at least 80%.
+Before splitting the variants by genotype, consecutive heterozygous variants are first stitched together if located at less that 20 bp from each other.
+Pairs of heterozygous variants with reciprocal overlap of at least 80% are also merged into homozygous variant before splitting variants by genotype.

 ### Other SV genotypers

 #### BayesTyper

-If not specified otherwise BayesTyper was run as follow.
+If not specified otherwise BayesTyper was run as follows.
 Raw reads were mapped to the reference genome using `bwa mem`.
 GATK and Platypus were run on the mapped reads to call SNVs and short indels (<50bp).
 The VCFs with these variants and the SVs to genotype were combined and used as input for BayesTyper.
 The BayesTyper genotyping pipeline started by counting the kmers in the raw reads using `kmc -k55 -ci1 -m8`.
 These kmers are then passed through a Bloom filter using `bayesTyperTools makeBloom`.
-Finally variants are clustered and genotyped using `bayestyper cluster` and `bayestyper genotype --min-genotype-posterior 0`
+Finally, variants are clustered and genotyped using `bayestyper cluster` and `bayestyper genotype --min-genotype-posterior 0`

 #### Delly